damianhakert/damianhakert.github.io/source/_posts/2016-03-31-shared-runners.markdown

 ---

-Not only is [Continuous Integration][docs-ci] built-in with GitLab CE and EE, we also offer [Shared Runners][docs-runners] to run your builds in CI *for free* on GitLab.com.
+Not only is [Continuous Integration][docs-ci] built-in with GitLab CE and EE, but we also offer [Shared Runners][docs-runners] to run your builds in CI *for free* on GitLab.com.
 Up until recently, you may have experienced a short wait time as your build got queued for a shared runner.
 With the [latest release of GitLab Runner 1.1][runner-release], we've introduced autoscaling to help us meet the growing demand, and this is now available on GitLab.com.
 Less waiting, more building!

 <!--more-->

 ## Scaling the service

-Continuous Integration comes built-in with GitLab, for both CE and EE.
-That means projects hosted in GitLab can have CI run tasks specified in their YAML files.
+Projects hosted in GitLab can have CI tasks defined in their [`.gitlab-ci.yml` files](http://doc.gitlab.com/ce/ci/yaml/README.html).
 These tasks are performed by [*runners*][docs-runners] which are essentially virtual machines which run your builds in Docker containers.
 These machines can run any of your builds that are compatible with Docker.

-In other platforms similar functionality is only available with an add-on charge such as Agents in Bamboo (which is an add-on service to BitBucket.)
-In GitLab it's free to connect your own runners, and we also started offering free [Shared Runners][docs-runners] on GitLab.com.
+On other platforms, similar functionality is only available with an add-on charge.
+In GitLab it's free to connect your own runners, and we also began offering free [Shared Runners][docs-runners] on GitLab.com.
 That means Shared Runners are freely available for projects on GitLab.com, whether they are private or public.
-However, up until recently users would have noticed their builds would be queued to run as they waited for a shared runner to be made available.
+However, up until recently users would have noticed their builds would be queued to run as they waited for a shared runner to become available for work.

 Today we are extending our offering, enabling the [recently announced][runner-release] autoscaling feature.
-This will reduce the build times and also the reduce that time required to allocate a new free machine.
+This will reduce the build times and also reduce the time required to allocate a new available machine.

-The Shared Runners for GitLab.com from today use the new GitLab Runner 1.1.
+As of today, the Shared Runners for GitLab.com use the new GitLab Runner 1.1.
 GitLab Runner is configured in autoscaling mode with distributed cache and Docker registry proxy for Docker images.